Léon Delagrange: Early aviation

 When the first French "Brevets de Pilote" (pilot's licenses) were granted in 1910, Delagrange received No. 3, based on the alphabetical order among the first fourteen license holders.

 1909 Doncaster Aviation Meeting

-Delagrange is known for his flight at the First Flying Meeting in England, the Doncaster Aviation Meeting, held on 18 and 26 October 1909), where on the second and final day of the races (Tuesday, 26 October 1909), he flew his Gnome-engined Blériot XI on one 6 mi lap in 7 minutes 36 seconds and at average speed of approximately 50 to 53 mph, breaking the world speed record in spite of the infamously stormy weather.
+Delagrange flew at the First Flying Meeting in England, the Doncaster Aviation Meeting, held on 18 and 26 October 1909.
+On the second and final day of the races (Tuesday, 26 October 1909), he flew his Gnome-engined Blériot XI on one 6 mi lap in 7 minutes 36 seconds and at average speed of approximately 50 to 53 mph, breaking the world speed record in spite of stormy weather.
 Delagrange was fourth in the Doncaster Aviation competition program, which also included pilots such as Samuel Cody, Roger Sommer, Hubert Le Blon, Léon Molon, Walter Windham (the Aeroplane Club's founder), and Edward Mines.

 A cartoon sketch by Dudley Hardy of Delagrange during his stay in Doncaster was reproduced in the Doncaster Aviation Meeting Souvenir Programme (18–23 October 1909).